Skip to main content

 Rachio 3 Smart Sprinkler Controller (16-Zone)

-The Rachio 3 Smart Sprinkler Controller (16-Zone) earns 9.5 on the SHE Smart Irrigation Score, the highest tier in this roundup.
-The 9.5 reflects a clean upgrade story: Rachio's hyperlocal weather intelligence and full HomeKit + Alexa + Google ecosystem don't degrade at scale, and the 16-zone capacity unlocks mixed-landscape properties the 8-zone variant can't fit.
+The Rachio 3 Smart Sprinkler Controller (16-Zone) earns 9.4 on the SHE Smart Irrigation Score, the highest tier in this roundup.
+The 9.4 reflects a clean upgrade story: Rachio's hyperlocal weather intelligence and full HomeKit + Alexa + Google ecosystem don't degrade at scale, and the 16-zone capacity unlocks mixed-landscape properties the 8-zone variant can't fit.
 Wirecutter's testing confirmed the rain-skip and zone-aware scheduling carry through unchanged from the 8-zone — install still completes in 30 mins for handy homeowners.
-The price step from the 8-zone to the 16-zone is roughly 1.2x for 2x the zone capacity, yielding strong factor value.
+The 16-zone lands at roughly 1x the 8-zone price for 2x the zone capacity, yielding strong factor value.

-Hunter Hydrawise HC6 is the alternative at this tier and delivers native flow-sensor support the Rachio lacks, but loses HomeKit and ships at 1.3x the entry price.
+Hunter Hydrawise HC6 is the alternative at this tier and delivers native flow-sensor support the Rachio lacks, but loses HomeKit and runs about 1.5x the 16-zone Rachio's price.
 PCMag's comparison landed Rachio first on ecosystem and Hunter first on flow monitoring — the right call depends on which factor weighs more for your property.
-For HomeKit households with 9+ zones, the 16-zone Rachio produces the simpler answer; for leak detection priority, see the Hunter Hydrawise HC6 review.
+For HomeKit households with 9+ zones, the 16-zone Rachio produces the simpler answer; for leak detection priority, see the Hunter PRO-HC600 (Hydrawise, 6-Zone) review.
 Wirecutter's runner-up nod for large properties also points to the 16-zone Rachio.

 What We Love